Electrocution Accidents and Injuries

+Electrocution encompasses a wide range of injuries from contact with electricity, some of which can be fatal.
 Here are the four primary types of electrocution injuries, as defined by the U.S. National Library of Medicine:

 - Cardiac arrest